michbur/countR/readmes/manual.md

 1. *Mean value estimates*: the estimated value of mean ($\lambda$) and its confidence intervals.
 The BIC indicates the most appropriate distribution.
 2. *Coefficients*: coefficients of fitted models.
-3. *Decision*: the most appropriate model.
+3. *Decision*: the most appropriate model and the strength of the evidence (Kass and Raftery, 1995).

 ## Compare distributions